ProyectoAether/KNIT/README.md

 ### 1. Own a neo4j (can be deployed on Docker)
 KNIT uses Neo4j as its database.
 Download the docker at the following link: https://hub.docker.com/_/neo4j

-### 2. It has a user in the target database (BioPortal, AgroPortal, EcoPortal, MedPortal)
+### 2. Own a user in the target database (BioPortal, AgroPortal, EcoPortal, MedPortal)
 Create a user account in the database you want to use (BioPortal, AgroPortal, EcoPortal, MedPortal); the API_KEY will be your user token.

 ### 3. Create a .env